-The Five Subjects for Daily Recollection "by woman or man, householder or monk"
+The Five Subjects for Daily Recollection

 There are other recollections which one can make and which help one to appreciate the state of a human being.
 People tend to hide away from decay, disease and death while greatly attached to sentient beings and insentient objects.
 Some people try also to ignore moral responsibility for their actions.
 The recollections below bring all these subjects out into the light and make us face them squarely.
 Therefore, the Buddha has said that they should be recollected by everyone daily.